 Computer Science at LMU

-Loyola Marymount University’s Computer Science programs feature modern, interdisciplinary curricula built on the principles of the open source culture, and emphasizing:
+Loyola Marymount University’s Computer Science programs feature modern, interdisciplinary curricula built on the principles of the open source culture, that emphasize:

-- Open source software development — students frequently work in teams and publish their work openly on repositories such as GitHub, Google Code, and JSFiddle;
+- Open source software development — students frequently work in teams and publish their work openly on repositories such as GitHub, JSFiddle, CodePen, and various public playgrounds;

 - Freshman apprenticeship courses and two senior year capstone projects — LMU was one of the first innovators of the undergraduate computing capstone project, now an expected culmination of a quality curriculum in Computer Science;